JonasFreireAlcantara/study/README.md

 # study
-This repository refers to the mine activities of university
+This repository refers to my own activities from university